d-run/drun-docs/docs/zh/docs/en/open/models/moonshot.md

 The first round of financing for Moonshot occurred in April 2023, just after it was spun off from Recurrent AI.

 Recurrent AI is a company focused on sales technology, co-founded by Yang Zhilin in 2016.
-Its main business involves using AI technologies like NLP, voice, multimodal, and large models to create "sales technology" solutions.
+Its main business involves using AI technologies like NLP, voice, multimodal, and LLMs to create "sales technology" solutions.
 Records show that Recurrent AI has received multiple rounds of investment from Sequoia Capital China, ZhenFund, and other investors.

 After completing its first round of financing, Moonshot reached a valuation of 300 million dollars, with investors including Sequoia Capital China, ZhenFund, and Lisi Capital.